SharpBit/brawlstats/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Full Code**
-Upload to https://gist.github.com if the code is too long
+Upload to https://gist.github.com if the code is too long.

 **Expected behavior**
 A clear and concise description of what you expected to happen.